-Instruments Indicative allocations Risk Profile

-(percent of total
+Instruments Indicative alloc ations Risk Profile (percent assets) of total

-assets)

 Maximum Minimum High/Medium/Low

 Percentage of investment in foreign securities, derivatives, stock lending, securitized debt etc. to be indicated.

 D.WHERE WILL THE SCHEME INVEST?

 This includes a brief narration on the types of instruments in which the scheme will invest and the concerned regulations and limits applicable shall also be mentioned.